basharast/ImMobile/development/ExtensionsTemplate/README.md

 As non-cpp expert, I may built this in odd way for cpp developers

-so you cannot include `ImmApiProvider.h` in you `.cpp` files directly
+so you cannot include `ImmApiProvider.h` in your `.cpp` files directly

 as solution I have provided some helpful APIs, storage and log ones specifically at `ImmApiProviderBridge.h`